 Implants that are anatomically shaped, or “teardrop”-shaped, have a textured shell in order to prevent the implant from rotating in the pocket.
 Additionally, women with chest-wall deformities or recurrent capsular contracture may benefit from a textured implant.
 Recently, textured implants have come under investigation due to an association with a rare condition called BIA-ALCL.

 There are certain risks and benefits associated with all types of implants.
-It’s important to choose the implant that fits your specific needs and desires.
+It’s important for patients in DC to choose the implant that best fits your specific needs and desires.

 Choosing the Right Breast Implant Size